 First Aid Items

-Please make sure you read our post about first aid items, and be sure to have a first aid kit packed at home, and a lightweight first aid kit for your Bug Out Bag too!
+Please make sure you read our post about first aid items and have a first aid kit packed at home and a lightweight first aid kit for your Bug Out Bag too!

 - Anti-diarrhea medicines

 - Fever reducers